wildfly/quickstart/helloworld-ssl/README.md

 2. Open a command line and navigate to the root directory of one of the quickstart.
 3. Type this command to build and deploy the archive:

-        For EAP 6:     mvn clean package jboss-as:deploy For WildFly:   mvn -Pwildfly clean package wildfly:deploy
+        mvn clean package wildfly:deploy

-4. This will deploy `target/wildfly-helloworld-ssl.war` to the running instance of the server.
+4. This will deploy `target/${project.artifactId}.war` to the running instance of the server.

 Access the application
 ---------------------

-The application will be running at the following URL: <https://localhost:8443/wildfly-helloworld-ssl>.
+The application will be running at the following URL: <https://localhost:8443/${project.artifactId}/>.

 Undeploy the Archive